Nasty Little Beasts: Monty's Python

-It would backfire a week later, when SisterEater's overeating caused a growth spurt and a demand for more food.
-Monty purposely introduces the python to several of Mayflower's pets, which he eats without hesitation—even Mayflower's pony, which still had her friend Miranda sitting in the pony's saddle.
+It will backfire a week later, when SisterEater's overeating causes a growth spurt and a demand for more food.
+Monty purposely introduces the python to several of Mayflower's pets, which he eats without hesitation—even Mayflower's pony, which still has her friend Miranda sitting in the pony's saddle.
 Each unconventional meal continues SisterEater's growth spurts and Monty's options had run out.
 His mother walks in on Mayflower trapped in a pot and scolds her son, so Monty decides to disown SisterEater any way he can.

-SisterEater had grown so much, Monty threaded his body through six bins.
+SisterEater has grown so much, Monty threads his body through six bins.
 Mayflower discovers this and scolds her brother.
 Monty takes SisterEater to the bathroom to flush him down the toilet, but his size makes for a long struggle.
 SisterEater blocks the toilet with no sign of improvement and Monty grows paranoid, crossing his legs instead of reuniting with SisterEater when he urinates.
 Mayflower takes pleasure in her brother's misery, jeering and laughing at him for hours.
 On day four, Monty gives in and sneaks to the toilet; SisterEater latches his jaw on Monty's head and drags him down the drain.
 In the sewer, Monty meets children sitting on the sewer ledge wearing collars with hanging metal name-tags—all apathetic to escape.
 A girl directs Monty's eyes to a wall of various animals and species, but Monty still attempts to escape.
-SisterEater corners him with a smirk and says he is so hungry he could bite anything.
+SisterEater corners him with a smirk and says he is so hungry he can bite anything.
 Monty has not tried to escape since, now acting as a pet for SisterEater and the wall of flushed-out-of-boredom animals with his new friends.
 Mayflower sometimes turns an ear to the toilet to check her brother's cries of anguish can still be heard, and laughs all the way to bed.